-The amount levied by the Tyne and Wear Fire and Rescue Authority which is collected by the Tyne and Wear District Council's on their behalf.
+The amount levied by the Tyne and Wear Fire and Rescue Authority which is collected by the Tyne and Wear District Councils on their behalf.

-Prior Year Adjustments
+Prior Period Adjustments

-Those material adjustments applicable to prior years arising from changes in accounting policies or from the correction of fundamental errors.
+Those material adjustments applicable to prior periods arising from changes in accounting policies or from the correction of fundamental errors.
 A fundamental error is one that is of such significance as to destroy the validity of the financial statements.
-They do not include normal recurring corrections or adjustments of accounting estimates made in prior years.
+They do not include normal recurring corrections or adjustments of accounting estimates made in prior periods.